 Hand Sanding For Irregular Surfaces

-Sanding mops.
 Have you ever heard of sanding mops?
-They are made of various materials and in fact, can be a DIY project if you are curious and up to the task.
-One such material is J-weight flexible cloth, and generally, sanding mops are made of materials that are flexible and can adapt to the surface being sanded.
+They are made of various materials and can be a DIY project if you are curious and up to the task.
+One such material is J-weight flexible cloth, and generally, sanding mops are made of flexible materials that can adapt to the surface being sanded.

-They are perfect for sanding curves and profiles, as well as intricate and irregular-shaped objects.
-They are used in woodworking and metalworks – they can remove burs and rust in seconds.
+They are perfect for sanding curves and profiles and intricate and irregular-shaped objects.
+They are used in woodworking and metalwork – they can remove burs and rust in seconds.

-If you have a drill press, or merely a drill, or even a lathe, a sanding mop will help you sand those curves to a wonderful smooth and prepare them well for the finish of your choice.
+If you have a drill press, or merely a drill, or even a lathe, a sanding mop will help you sand those curves to a wonderfully smooth and prepare them well for the finish of your choice.
 Sanding mops come in a variety of sandpaper grits to choose from.
-As with all sandpaper and sanding tasks, a lower grit sanding mop is for breaking down an uneven surface and then followed by ever-increasing numbered, finer grits to get to the finish grit for final smoothing.
+As with all sandpaper and sanding tasks, a lower-grit sanding mop breaks down an uneven surface, followed by ever-increasing, finer grits to get to the finish grit for final smoothing.

 Starting at around $13, sanding mops are an inexpensive and effective shop accessory to help with those tight, curved, or irregular surfaces that need to be prepped for finish.